Cray-HPE/uan-product-stream/docs/operations/index.md

    default files.
 See the [Ansible Best Practices Guide](https://docs.ansible.com/ansible/2.9/user_guide/playbooks_best_practices.html#content-organization) with directory layouts for inventory.

+   **WARNING**: Never place sensitive information such as passwords in the git
+                repository.

    The following example shows adding a sample `vars.yml` file containing site-specific configuration values to the `Application` group variable location.